-Getting around Croatia by bus is the cheapest and most reliable option for travel within Croatia even though bus services vary greatly in speed and comfort.
-Timetables are not readily available on the internet apart from the few major cities, so if you are planning your trip in advance, your best option is to call the departure bus terminal.
+The extensive bus network connects major cities and towns throughout the country.
+Bus timetables are not readily available on the internet apart from the few major cities, so if you are planning your trip in advance, your best option is to call the departure bus terminal.

 The main bus hubs in Croatia, from where you can reach most other cities in Croatia, are:

 - Split – view timetables here